-C. Medellu is a PhD student at the Graduate School of Agricultural Science, Brawijaya University, Malang 6514 Indonesia and a lecturer at the Dept. of Physics Education, State University at Manado, Tondano 95618, Indonesia (Corresponding author, phone: +62-431-321845; fax: +62-431-321866; e-mail: chrismedellu@yahoo.co.id).
+C. Medellu is a PhD student at the Graduate School of Agricultural Science, Brawijaya University, Malang 6514 Indonesia and a lecturer at the Pept. of Physics Education, State University at Manado, Tondano 95618, Indonesia (Corresponding author, phone: +62-431-321845; fax: +62-431-321865; e-mail: chrismedellu@yahoo.com environmental.
+An overhaul of the mangrove forests causes a change in physical conditions that are detected early through microsite climate change [1, 2].
+Micro-climate changes potentially cause interference on the growth of mangrove forest and its ecological function as a habitat of biota [2-4].
+Micro-climate is an early indicator of changes in the structure of forest and bordering environment.

-Sumarno and Marsoedi are with the Graduate School of Natural Resource & Environment Management, Brawijaya University, Malang 65145, Indonesia.
+321866; e-mail: chrismedellu@yahoo.co.dl).
+Sumarno and Marsoedi are with the Graduate School of Natural Resource & Environment Management, Brawijaya University, Malang 65145,